andyceo/dockerfiles/waves/README.md

 Default environment variables values you can see in [entrypoint.sh](entrypoint.sh).

-The working directory in container is `/app`, so you should place custom config to `/app/local.conf` to read it from default configuration file (see `include "local.conf"` in `/waves-mainnet.conf` for example).
+The working directory in container is `/app`, so you must place custom config to `/app/local.conf`.
 Example: `-v /etc/waves/local.conf:/app/local.conf:ro` to pass your `/etc/waves/local.conf` file into container.

 ## Misc